VerifiedInc/shared-ui-elements/README.md

 Ensure that new dependencies are added to both devDependencies and peerDependencies if required in the client's project.

+### When to Avoid Peer Dependencies

+While most dependencies should be peer dependencies to avoid version conflicts and duplicate packages, there are specific cases where a dependency should be a direct dependency instead:

+- When a third-party library encounters rendering errors due to its unique distribution method or packaging structure, making it incompatible with peer dependency resolution.

+This exception helps prevent runtime errors and ensures consistent behavior across different client implementations.

 ## Installing in Your Client Session

 When installing the `@verifiedinc/shared-ui-elements` package, you have access to different export paths optimized for specific use cases.